How to Prepare for an OSHA Inspection

 Automating Safety Requirements

-To be proactive with safety management.
-To comply with the OSHA standards.
-To be prepared with necessary documents.
-To periodically conduct audits.
-To have CAPA.
+Being proactive with safety management.
+Complying with the OSHA standards.
+Being prepared with necessary documents.
+Periodically conducting audits and having CAPA.
 An organization can find it overwhelming to keep track of so many requirements while continuing to conduct business activities.
-An automated EHS system such as the one from ComplianceQuest can automate your EHS initiatives and keep you inspection-ready.
+An automated EHS system, such as the one from ComplianceQuest, can automate your EHS initiatives and keep you inspection-ready.
 It is a cloud-based solution built on SalesForce.com, and it can reduce the need for inspections due to the development of a safety culture in the organization.